Heather Royer

 Heather Royer (born c.
-1974) is an American economist who is a Professor of Economics at the University of California, Santa Barbara and a Research Associate of the National Bureau of Economic Research.
+1974) is an American economist who is a professor of economics at the University of California, Santa Barbara and a Research Associate of the National Bureau of Economic Research.
 She has been an Associate Editor of The Journal of Human Resources, the Journal of Health Economics, and the Journal of Economic Behavior & Organization, and will become coeditor of the AEA Journal of Economic Policy in September 2021.

 She was a member of the women's team that set a world record in a swimming relay from Palos Verdes to Santa Catalina Island in 1994, and swam the English Channel in 1999.
 She is a member of the Alaska Swimming Hall of Fame.

 Research

 Royer's research focuses on causal inference in health economics.
 She has studied how education affects health using variation induced by school-entry and compulsory schooling policies in the U.S. and in England.
+In work with Stefanie Fischer and Corey White, she studied the effects of the closure of rural obstetrical units on infant and maternal health.
+The research reveals that while closures caused people to travel further in search of care, the care they received was of higher quality.

 In work with Mariana Carrera, she also found that commitment contracts, which offered people funds to go to the gym during a three-month experiment period, were effective at motivating people to develop a habit of gym-going that lasted for years after the experiment ended.